roberttidey/RaspiCam/README.md

+This project has been superceded by my fork of Silvan Melchior's RPi_Cam_Web_Interface

+The same functionality as described here is now built into a scheduling facility integrated with the RPi cam web site.

 Python helper for Raspberry RPI Cam control + Web tweaks

 RPI Cam control is an easy to set up Raspberry Camera set up with web interface